Keyboard shortcuts

 2. active — The work item is currently being worked on.

 3. done — The work item is complete.
-All acceptance criteria are satisfied.
+All acceptance criteria are satisfied, and any required verification guards have passed or been explicitly waived.

 4. cancelled — The work item was abandoned.
 No further work will be done.